sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 ## Using EC-SDSA signatures for proof of possession

-Such instantiations of HDK use elliptic curves (see [Using elliptic curves](#using-elliptic-curves)) require the following cryptographic construct:
+Such instantiations of HDK use elliptic curves (see [Using elliptic curves](#using-elliptic-curves)) and require the following cryptographic construct:

 - `DSA`: an EC-SDSA (Schnorr) digital signature algorithm [TR03111], consisting of the functions:
   - DSA-Sign(sk, message): Outputs the signature `(c, r)` created using private signing key `sk` over byte string `message`.